-Cassandra is one of the several popular distributed databases inspired by the Dynamo architecture, originally published in a paper by Amazon.
+Note: Cassandra is one of the several popular distributed databases inspired by the Dynamo architecture, originally published in a paper by Amazon.
 Other widely used implementations of Dynamo include Riak and Voldemort.
-You can read the original paper at http://s3.amazonaws.com/AllThingsDistributed/sosp/amazon-dynamo-sosp2007.pdf.
+You can read the original paper at https://s3.amazonaws.com/AllThingsDistributed/sosp/amazon-dynamo-sosp2007.pdf.

 The simplest database deployments are run as a single instance on a single server.
 This sort of configuration is highly vulnerable to interruption: if the server is affected by a hardware failure or network connection outage, the application’s ability to read and write data is completely lost until the server is restored.
 If the failure is catastrophic, the data on that server might be lost completely.

 A master-follower architecture improves this picture a bit.
 The master instance receives all write operations, and then these operations are replicated to follower instances.
 The application can read data from the master or any of the follower instances, so a single host becoming unavailable will not prevent the application from continuing to read data.
 A failure of the master, however, will still prevent the application from performing any write operations, so while this configuration provides high read availability, it doesn’t completely provide high availability.